-The book Qianchuanlu 丹鉛錄 originally consisted of three parts, namely Yulu 餘錄 with a length of 17 juan "scrolls", the Xulu 續錄 (12 juan) and Zhailu 摘錄 (13 juan, originally called Runlu 閏錄 and with a length of 9 juan), with a total length of 42 juan.
+The book Qianchuanlu 丹鉛錄 originally consisted of three parts, namely Yulu 餘錄 with a length of 17 juan, Xulu 續錄 (12 juan), and Zhailu 摘錄 (13 juan, originally called Runlu 閏錄 and with a length of 9 juan), with a total length of 42 juan.
 The title of the book is derived from the ancient custom to signify convicts in the household registers by writing their names with red (dan 丹) ink, or in separate registers written on red paper and bound in lead (qian 鉛).
 He so pointed at his situation as an exiled person.
-The book was first printed in 1547 but later revised by his disciple Liang Zuo 梁佐 who shortened the book and divided it into 28 thematical chapters (lei 類) and gave it the title Danqian zonglu 丹鉛總錄, with a length of 27 juan.
+The book was first printed in 1547 but later revised by his disciple Liang Zuo 梁佐 who shortened the book and divided it into 28 thematic chapters (lei 類) and gave it the title Danqian zonglu 丹鉛總錄, with a length of 27 juan.
 This was also the first printed edition, which was republished in 1765 by Yang Chang 楊昶.
-During the Wanli reign 萬曆 (1573-1619) the governor (xunfu 巡撫) of Sichuan, Zhang Shipei 張士佩, reedited the book a second time, after revision, and in a joint version with the Tanyuan tihu.
-This edition was 41 juan long and was appended at the end of Yang Shen's collected writings.
+During the Wanli reign-period 萬曆 (1573-1619) the governor (xunfu 巡撫) of Sichuan, Zhang Shipei 張士佩 (1531-1609), reedited the book a second time, after revision, and in a joint version with the Tanyuan tihu.
+This edition was 41-juan-long and was appended at the end of Yang Shen's collected writings.
 In many editions this version is appended to the Danqian zonglu.